arduinovc/hackintosh-p558/README.md

 # Hackintosh-p558

 EFI boot folder based on OpenCore for Fujitsu P558/E85+
-Last update: April 12th 2024
+Last update: May 17th 2024

+/!\ WARNING = Project in standby.
+No futur update planned.

 ## Description